Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/SCHEMA.md

 **Key Concepts:**

+- **ID vs Slug**:
+  - `id`: UUID used in API endpoints (e.g., `/api/slides/[slideId]`)
+  - Slide slugs are not stored in the database - they're constructed from `slideNumber` + `title` for URLs
+  - URL format: `/{workspaceSlug}/slide/{slideNumber}-{slugified-title}` (e.g., `/my-workspace/slide/1-weekly-review`)
+- **Slide Number** (`slideNumber`): Per-workspace sequential number (1, 2, 3, ...), automatically assigned and immutable after creation
+  - Auto-increments: Each new slide gets MAX(slideNumber) + 1 for the workspace
+  - Numbers don't fill gaps: If slides are deleted, the next slide continues from the highest number (e.g., slides 1,2,5 → next slide is 6, not 3)
+  - This ensures stable URLs and prevents breaking links when slides are deleted
 - **Slide Date** (`slideDate`): Represents the reporting period (e.g., "2024-10-30" for weekly review)
 - **Ordering**: Slides are ordered by `slideDate` (primary) and `createdAt` (secondary), no manual sort order